sisyphusisstillcarrying/Java_Basis/oracle_syntax_overview/04_Expressions_Statements_and_Blocks.md

 }
 ```

-In this case, `str1.equals(str2)` will return `true` because it compares the actual contents of the strings rather than their memory addresses.
+In this case, `str1.equals(str2)` will return `true` because it compares the actual contents of the strings rather than their memory addresses. this compares values even when they have different referene if you use str1 == str2 it will compare the reference also.